ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 > We are still working on the documentation for Hot Chocolate 11.1 so help us by finding typos, missing things or write some additional docs with us.

 In this tutorial, we will walk you through the basics of creating a GraphQL server with Hot Chocolate.
-If you want to dig deeper into Hot Chocolate, we have our GraphQL workshop, which touches on topics like schema design, DataLoader, and many more things.
+If you want to dig deeper into Hot Chocolate, we have our [GraphQL workshop](https://github.com/ChilliCream/graphql-workshop), which touches on topics like schema design, DataLoader, and many more things.

-In this tutorial, we will teach you:
+In this tutorial, we will teach you how to:

-- To set up a GraphQL Server.
+- Set up a GraphQL server.
-- To define a GraphQL schema.
+- Define a GraphQL schema.
-- To query your GraphQL server.
+- Query your GraphQL server.

 # Step 1: Create a GraphQL server project